tbryan2/nfl-big-data-bowl-2024/README.md

 ## Working Concept
 SWARM is a composite score of two elements:

-- The influence of a tackle on the outcome of a game; WPA for a tackle made a given x-coordinate
+- The influence of a tackle on the outcome of a game; WPA for a tackle made at a given x-coordinate
 - The probability of first impact occuring at a given point on the field; this probability is based on a multivariate Gaussian regression model

 Here are some visual breakdowns of the components of SWARM: